ACEP ID:

 Background

 This clinical policy from the American College of Emergency Physicians addresses key issues in the evaluation and management of adult patients presenting to the emergency department with community-acquired pneumonia.
 A writing subcommittee conducted a systematic review of the literature to derive evidence-based recommendations to answer the below critical questions.
 For each question, a systematic literature search was performed, evidence was graded and synthesized, and recommendations were made based on the strength of the available data.
-The background text, systematic review, and critical analysis of the literature will be published in the January 2021 issue of the Annals of Emergency Medicine.
+The background text, systematic review, and critical analysis of the literature are published in the January 2021 issue of Annals of Emergency Medicine.

 1. In the adult emergency department patient diagnosed with community-acquired pneumonia, what clinical decision aids can inform the determination of patient disposition?